packit/packit.dev/content/docs/source-git/how-to-source-git.md

 ---
-title: "How to create a source-git repository from upstream?"
+title: "Create source-git repo"
 date: 2020-02-20
 draft: false
 weight: 2
 ---

+# How to create a source-git repository from upstream?

 This guide goes into the depths of how can one create a source-git repo from the upstream project manually using git without any help from another tooling.